Murghi no Palau | Chicken Biryani

 1/4 tsp crushed saffron

-2 cups rice
+2 cups washed rice

-4 cups hot boiling water +the salt
+4 cups of boiling water

 My published cookbooks are available for sale through myself and on amazon.

 The World of Parsi Cooking: Food Across Borders is a 3 award winning book.
 It has been self published in July 2019 and will be going into its second print in 2022.